-[Topic sentence/transition from previous paragraph] US foreign policy continued to apply Wilsonian ideals throughout the Cold War.
-[Evidence that supports the topic sentence] The US President again relied on Wilsonian terms to describe the latest order of tyranny that threatened world peace, and US official policy on Cold War strategy defined many national interests in idealistic language with undertones of the Founding Fathers' doctrine.
-In 1947, the United States announced a significant economic relief package for Greece and Turkey, attempting to promote democracy and deny communist expansion in the region.
-In the following year, the United States commenced the Marshall Plan, a grand initiative to support the reconstruction and economic outlook of Europe and to prevent socio-political conditions favorable to communist expansion.
-In 1949, the United States signed the North Atlantic Treaty with the Wilsonian ideal of cooperative security in mind.
-When the Cold War spread into Asia in 1950, the US entered into war in Korea, and later in Vietnam, foremost under Wilsonian rationale and ideas.
-[Clincher sentence/transition] Finally, with the dissolution of the Soviet Bloc in 1991 marking the end of the Cold War, Wilsonian idealism succeeded into a new world.
+[Main idea/transition from previous paragraph] U.S. foreign policy continued to apply Wilsonian ideals throughout the Cold War.
+[Evidence that supports the topic sentence] The U.S. president again relied on Wilsonian terms to describe the latest order of tyranny that threatened world peace, and U.S. official policy on Cold War strategy defined many national interests in idealistic language with undertones of the Founding Fathers' doctrine.1 In 1947, the United States announced a significant economic relief package for Greece and Turkey, attempting to promote democracy and deny Communist expansion in the region.2 In the following year, the United States commenced the Marshall Plan, a grand initiative to support the reconstruction and economic outlook of Europe and to prevent sociopolitical conditions favorable to communist expansion.3 In 1949, the United States signed the North Atlantic Treaty with the Wilsonian ideal of cooperative security in mind.4 [Analysis] When the Cold War spread into Asia in 1950, the United States entered into war in Korea, and later in Vietnam, foremost under Wilsonian rationale and ideas.5 [Link] Finally, with the dissolution of the Soviet Bloc in 1991 marking the end of the Cold War, Wilsonian idealism succeeded into a new world.6